LogtalkDotOrg/logtalk3/examples/operators/NOTES.md

 To load this example and for sample queries, please see the `SCRIPT.txt` file.

-This folder contains examples of the used of operators inside objects and categories:
+This folder contains examples of using operators inside objects and
+categories:

 - `double.lgt`
 	Simple object containing clauses using an infix operator.